r7kamura/rack-multiplexer/README.md

 # Rack::Multiplexer
 Provides a simple router & dispatcher for Rack applications as a Rack application.
-The routing process takes O(1) complexity because all routes are compiled as one Regexp.
+The routing algorithm has only O(1) time complexity because all routes are compiled into one Regexp.

 ## Installation
 ```